U.S. Energy Information Administration logo

 Heating and cooling are the largest residential electricity uses

 Heating and cooling (air conditioning) account for the largest annual uses of electricity in the residential sector.
 Because these uses are mainly weather related, the amounts and their shares of total annual residential electricity consumption vary from year to year.
-The Residential Energy Consumption Survey (RECS) data for 2015 indicate that heating was the largest use of electricity in homes.
+The Residential Energy Consumption Survey (RECS) data for 2020 indicate that air conditioning was the largest use of electricity in homes.
 The Annual Energy Outlook (AEO) provides estimates and projections for annual electricity use in the residential sector by type of end use.

 Click to enlarge